-- Land in the port area needed for the management and exploitation of the port is assigned to the Antwerp Port Authority.
+- Land in the port area needed for the management and exploitation of the port is assigned to Port of Antwerp-Bruges.
 This also includes the ‘wet’ infrastructure: docks, locks, and quay walls.

 - MLSO grants concessions to companies for land intended for industrial and logistics activities.